The Curse of La Llorona: Plot

-In 1673 Mexico, a family plays in a field, and the youngest son gives his mother a necklace, who says she will treasure the item forever.
+In 1673, Spanish Mexico, a family plays in a field, and the youngest son gives his mother a necklace, who says she will treasure the item forever.
 The boy goes on a hike a while later and finds his mother violently drowning his brother in a stream.
 Horrified, he runs, but his mother catches him; he is assumed to be drowned as well.

 Three hundred years later, in 1973 Los Angeles, recently widowed caseworker Anna investigates the truancy of client Patricia Alvarez's two children.
 Arriving at Patricia's house for a welfare check, she finds the children locked behind a door.
 After she insisted and though she was warned to get away from the door, Patricia attacks her and is taken away by the police.
 Patricia's sons, Carlos and Tomas, tell Anna to keep them in the room, so they are protected.
-Ignoring their warnings, she takes them to the child-services shelter, unaware that she put them in terrible danger.
+Ignoring their warnings, she takes them to the child-services shelter.
 There, Tomas sleepwalks, and Carlos follows him until both boys see a woman in a white dress who attacks them.
 The boys are found drowned in a river, and Anna is called out to the scene.
 She brings her own children, Chris and Sam, and they stay in the car while she investigates.
-She hears Patricia, accused of her sons' murders, screaming that it was Anna's fault for taking her sons and that Patricia had tried to stop the malevolent force of "La Llorona."
+She hears Patricia, accused of her sons' murders, screaming that it was Anna's fault for taking her sons and that Patricia had tried to stop a malevolent force that she names "La Llorona".